 Whether you pronounce it “ti-NIGHT-tis” or “tin-i-tus” (FYI: both ways are correct), the facts about tinnitus are alarming.
 Tinnitus affects nearly 36 million Americans and can vary from a debilitating disease to barely noticeable.
 It can be perceived as a buzz, beep, or roar and is most often attributed to damage within the inner ear from hearing loss.
 Normal aging is generally accompanied by a certain amount of hearing nerve impairment and tinnitus.
 If you are younger, exposure to loud noise is probably the leading cause of tinnitus and often damages hearing as well.

 Treatment will differ for each individual case of tinnitus.
 Using a team approach, the ENTs and audiologist will investigate the cause of your tinnitus so that the best treatment can be determined.
-Dr. Leeman offers thorough medical evaluations and treatments for tinnitus, while Dr. Richardson is trained to offer special devices and hearing aids that can help people affected by tinnitus.
+Dr. Leeman offers thorough medical evaluations and treatments for tinnitus, while Dr. Bea is trained to offer special devices and hearing aids that can help people affected by tinnitus.

 To learn more about tinnitus, please download our tinnitus patient guide: Understanding Tinnitus